univention/univention-corporate-server/doc/architecture/services/app-center.rst

    management integration, the App Center generates five listener modules and services.

+.. index:: JSON; app directory listener, listener; app directory listener

 Listener module service
    The listener listens for changes in the LDAP directory service.
 The listener module consists of two parts:

    #.
 Part one creates change information relevant to the app based on changes
       in the LDAP directory.
-Such changes are for example *user account created*, *user account modified*, or *user account removed*.
+Such changes are, for example, *user account created*, *user account modified*, or *user account removed*.

    #.
 Part two takes the information about the changes and creates a JSON file,